 If the harassment gets too much for you, or if someone does get physically too close to you, don’t be afraid to get really loud.
 It doesn’t matter what language you use, just shout at the man and raise attention.
 Most Moroccans will come to your aid and in the medinas, especially in Marrakech, there are plenty of tourist police around, who will of course help.

-Many travel guides still advise against walking around alone in the medina of Marrakech.
+Many travel guide books still advise against walking around alone in the medina of Marrakech.
 But this is no longer a problem (apart from the area around the tanneries, where you always (!!) get into trouble, see also my Marrakech article).
 The tourist police have been cracking down on men with bad behaviour for a few years now, and also with regard to the faux guides.

 Wear “conservative” clothes